nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Here are some symbols you may encounter in this user guide:

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
- This contains additional useful information
+ This contains useful tips to make full use of our application
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Information:**